 Additionally, his work has appeared in numerous journals and magazines, including A-Minor Magazine, Artful Dodge, Boston Literary Magazine, Caper Literary Journal, Eunoia Review, Full of Crow, Grey Sparrow Journal, Orion headless, Short, Fast, and Deadly, Thunderclap and the Toasted Cheese Literary Journal.

 In June 2012, he appeared in an MBC documentary about the Korean War.

-Currently an English and History lecturer at the SolBridge International School of Business, located in Daejeon, South Korea, he is also the school’s web manager.
+He is currently an English and History lecturer at the SolBridge International School of Business, located in Daejeon, South Korea.

 - 2011 Micro Fiction Nominee, “Scent of a Woman”